osandov/drgn/docs/api_reference.rst

         This loads the memory of the process and determines the mapped executable and libraries.
-It does not load any debugging symbols; see :meth:`open_debug_info()`.
+It does not load any debugging symbols; see :meth:`load_default_debug_info()`.

         :param int pid: Process ID.

-    .. method:: open_debug_info(path)
+    .. method:: load_debug_info(paths)

-        Open debugging information for an executable or library.
+        Load debugging information for a list of executable or library files.

-        This opens the file and checks that it has debugging information, but it does not parse or load the debugging information.
-The debugging information must be loaded later with :meth:`load_debug_info()`.
-If there are multiple files, it is more efficient to first open them all and then load them all at once.
+        If an error is encountered while loading any file, no new debugging information is loaded.

+        Note that this is parallelized, so it is usually faster to load multiple files at once rather than one by one.

-        :param path: Path of binary file.
+        :param paths: Paths of binary files.
-        :type path: str, bytes, or os.PathLike
+        :type paths: Iterable[str, bytes, or os.PathLike]
-        :raises MissingDebugInfoError: if the file does not contain debugging information

-    .. method:: open_default_debug_info()
+    .. method:: load_default_debug_info()

-        Open debugging information which can automatically be found from the program.
+        Load debugging information which can automatically be determined from the program.

-        For the Linux kernel, this tries to open ``vmlinux`` and kernel modules from a few standard locations.
+        For the Linux kernel, this tries to load ``vmlinux`` and kernel modules from a few standard locations.

-        For userspace programs, this tries to open the executable and any loaded libraries.
+        For userspace programs, this tries to load the executable and any loaded libraries.

-        The debugging information must be loaded later with :meth:`load_debug_info()`.

-        :raises MissingDebugInfoError: if debugging information was not available for some files; other files with debugging information are still opened if this is raised
+        :raises MissingDebugInfoError: if debugging information was not available for some files; other files with debugging information are still loaded if this is raised

-    .. method:: load_debug_info()

-        Parse and load debugging information which was previously opened with :meth:`open_debug_info()` or :meth:`open_default_debug_info()`.

-        This loads the debugging information of all files which were opened since the last call to :meth:`load_debug_info()`.

 .. class:: ProgramFlags